Connect with others who understand.

 Written by Emily Brown

-Read on to learn more about the characteristics of a malar rash, other types of rashes that may affect your face, and possible treatments.
+Read on to learn more about the features of a malar rash, other types of rashes that are symptoms of lupus and may affect your face, and possible treatments.

-A key feature of a malar rash is that it’s symmetrical: It stretches across the width of the face, covering both cheeks and the bridge of the nose.
-Thus, a rash on one side of the face, such as just one cheek, would not be considered a malar rash.
-Other characteristics often (but don’t always) include:
+A key feature of a malar rash is that it’s symmetrical.
+It usually spreads across both cheeks and the bridge of the nose.
+A rash that appears only on one cheek or one side of the face is not considered a malar rash.
+Other features that are common (but not always present) include:

-• Discoloration, looking red on light skin and dark purple or brown on darker skin tones
+• Discoloration — Red on lighter skin and dark purple or brown on darker skin tones

 • Scaliness

-A malar rash can look like you have a bad sunburn or are flushed or blushing.
-One MyLupusTeam member wrote, “My malar rash normally is bright red on my cheeks and nose, almost like I used way too much rouge.
-Sometimes it’s more raised and painful, plus a burning sensation.”
+A malar rash can look like a sunburn or like you’re blushing across your cheeks and nose.
+One MyLupusTeam member said, “My malar rash normally is bright red on my cheeks and nose, almost like I used way too much rouge.
+Sometimes it’s more raised and painful, with a burning sensation.”

-Besides its unique shape, a malar rash has another distinguishing characteristic — it doesn’t affect the underside of your nose, where your nostrils are.
-Check with your doctor if you have a facial rash and wonder if it’s a malar rash or a different kind of lupus rash.
+Check with your doctor if you have a facial rash and are wondering if it’s a malar rash or a different kind of lupus rash.

-A malar rash isn’t the only type of lupus skin condition that can affect your face and other parts of the body.
-In addition, other inflammatory or autoimmune diseases can cause skin symptoms, which are called nonspecific rashes in lupus.
+Aside from a malar rash, there are other types of lupus-related skin conditions that can affect your face and other parts of the body.
+Other inflammatory or autoimmune diseases can also cause rashes that appear on one side of the face.
+These rashes are called nonspecific rashes seen in lupus.

 Discoid Lupus Rashes

-Discoid lupus is the most common type of chronic (ongoing) CLE.
-Rashes caused by discoid lupus are usually disc-shaped (hence the condition’s name) and often appear on the scalp, face, or neck but can also show up elsewhere.
+Discoid lupus is the most common type of chronic (ongoing) cutaneous lupus erythematosus (CLE), which is lupus that affects the skin.
+Rashes caused by discoid lupus are usually disc-shaped, which is where the name comes from.
+They often appear on the scalp, face, or neck.
 In addition to being round, discoid lupus rashes are usually:

 • Raised